Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

     ![Settings order status fields](../../Assets/Screenshots/Channels/Settings/Connections/CommerceCloud/EditConnectionSettings_OrderStatusFields.png "[Settings order status fields]")

 21. Enter the IDs of the corresponding status fields in the *Order status*, *Payment status* and *Deliver status* fields.
-Alternatively, enable the *Apply from default* toggle to apply the Salesforce default values.
+Alternatively, enable the *Apply from default* toggle to apply the Salesforce Commerce Cloud default values.

     > [Info] Note to add the prefix **c_** if you enter the ID of a custom field, that is, **c_StatusID**.